 How Long Do I Have to File a Lawsuit After a Taxi Accident in Florida?

-Typically, the statute of limitations is four years under Florida law.
-Most car accident victims have four years from the date of the accident to file a personal injury lawsuit.
+Typically, the statute of limitations is two years under Florida law.
+Most car accident victims have two years from the date of the accident to file a personal injury lawsuit.

 That doesn’t mean you should wait to speak with a lawyer.
 We can start building your case before your injuries have fully healed.
 Your lawyer will need time to negotiate a fair settlement with the insurance company.

-Contact Miami Taxi Accident Lawyer for a Free Consultation
+Contact a Miami Taxi Accident Lawyer for a Free Consultation

 Do you need help after a taxi accident?
 Accident claims can be complicated without legal representation.
-Call a Miami taxi accident lawyer at Shaked Law Firm for a free consultation today.
+Call a Miami taxi accident lawyer at Shaked Law Personal Injury Lawyers for a free consultation today.
 We’ll do everything we can to help you recover the fair compensation you need and deserve.